niklaushirt/ibm-aiops-deployer/doc/turbo/TURBONOMIC_PERF_Sample_Demo Script.md

 The supply chain represents the infrastructure of my complete IT landscape.

-So I can see that I have 65 **BusinessApplications**, that are composed of **Services** and **ApplicationComponents** and **VirtualMachines** that are running in **VirtualDataCenters** or in the cloud in different **Zones** and **Regions**.
+So I can see that I have 65 **BusinessApplications**, that are composed of **Services**, **ApplicationComponents** and **VirtualMachines** that are running in **VirtualDataCenters** or in the cloud in different **Zones** and **Regions**.

 An **ApplicationComponent**, for example, could be a database running in a VM or it could very well also be, let's say, a web server running in a container.
 So the details are completely abstracted away.

 The same goes for virtual machine as well: So we have 946 virtual machines and that can be a virtual machine running on a vSphere on-prem or this could be a virtual machine running on Azure or on AWS or in Google Cloud.
 It doesn't matter because those differences get abstracted away and normalized in order to get this unified holistic view.

-So we get a complete overview, normalized of our complete infrastructure, be it on-prem or off-prem, in the private or public cloud.
+So we get a complete overview of our infrastructure, be it on-prem or off-prem, in the private or public cloud.

-**📣 <u>Narration</u>**

-To perform Application Resource Management, Turbonomic models your environment as a market of buyers and sellers linked together in a supply chain.
-This supply chain represents the flow of resources from the datacenter, through the physical tiers of your environment, into the virtual tier and out to the cloud.
-By managing relationships between these buyers and sellers, Turbonomic provides closed-loop management of resources, from the datacenter, through to the application.

-Reading the Supply Chain
-By looking at the Supply Chain, you can see:

-- How many entities you have on each tier: Each entry in the supply chain gives a count of entities for the given type.

-- The overall health of entities in each tier: The ring for each entry indicates the percentage of pending actions for that tier in the datacenter.
-Ring colors indicate how critical the actions are - Green shows the percentage of entities that have no actions pending.
-To get actual counts of pending actions, hover on a ring to more details.

-- The flow of resources between tiers: The arrow from one entry to another indicates the flow of resources.
-For example, the Virtual Machine entry has arrows to Hosts and to Storage.
-If the VMs are running in a Virtual Data Center, it will have another arrow to that as well.
-This means that your VMs consume resources from hosts, storage, and possibly from VDCs.

 >**🚀 <u>Action</u>**
-In the Demo UI, click **Turbonomic `(1)`**
+In the Demo UI, click **Turbonomic** on the top left

 ![image](./pics/image.001.png)

 **📣 <u>Narration</u>**

-So now the first thing that I have to do is to onboard my sales application that is not being managed by Turbonomic.
+So now the first thing that I have to do is to onboard my RobotShop application that is not being managed by Turbonomic.

-It's pretty simple to construct this supply chain,and now let's see how we add additional elements to Turbonomic.
+It's pretty simple to construct this supply chain.
+Now let's see how we add additional elements to Turbonomic.

 <div style="page-break-after: always;"></div>